Kanchan3452/Keywords/README.md

 #### Adoption
 RISC-V has become very popular in recent years, with more than 10 billion chips containing RISC-V cores shipping by the end of 2022.
+### AISC (Application-Specific Integrated Circuit)
+An ASIC (Application-Specific Integrated Circuit) is a type of integrated circuit (IC) that is custom-designed for a specific application or task, rather than being a general-purpose chip like a microprocessor or memory chip.
+ASICs are tailored to perform specific operations efficiently and are often used in devices where performance, power consumption, and space are critical factors.

+#### Examples of devices that use ASICs include:

+###### Smartphones: ASICs are used in mobile processors to optimize performance and battery life.

+###### Cryptocurrency Mining: Specialized ASICs are used to mine cryptocurrencies like Bitcoin, as they are more efficient than general-purpose CPUs or GPUs.

+###### Networking Equipment: ASICs are used in routers and switches to manage data flow efficiently.

+Because ASICs are custom-built for specific tasks, they can be faster and more energy-efficient than general-purpose chips, but they are also more expensive and time-consuming to develop.
+### SoC (System on a Chip)
+A System on a Chip (SoC) is an integrated circuit that consolidates all the components of a computer or other electronic system into a single chip.
+This includes essential components like the central processing unit (CPU), graphics processing unit (GPU), memory, input/output (I/O) controllers, and other necessary functions for the system to operate.
+The advantage of SoCs is that they provide a high degree of functionality in a small footprint, which is crucial for mobile and embedded applications.
+They are also optimized for specific tasks, making them more efficient in terms of power and performance than systems using multiple discrete chips.